Keiskamma Altarpiece

 The Keiskamma RIver

-Medium: Detail of collaborative embroidery and mixed media (Layer 3).
-This detail depicts three fish within the side panels of the third …
+This detail depicts local fish within the side panels of the third layer.

 | Item Title | The Keiskamma RIver |